 Each module is between 45 and 60 minutes’ duration, and is followed by a self-assessment questionnaire so that participants can check their understanding of the course materials.

-Participants can select a course start date convenient to them, commencing on or after 1 July 2019.
+Participants can select a course start date convenient to them.

 Additional tutor support